Chapter 1 : The First Meeting

 As soon as I walked into the kitchen, I wanted to let out a gasp of shock.
 I honestly didn't think I would recognise so many people.
 Then again, I honestly didn't know what to expect.

 Of course there were the people you would expect to find here, Dumbledore, Mad-Eye, Kingsley and McGonagall.
 They sat clustered together and spoke in hushed voices.
 When we walked in, Kingsley gave me a brief wink then returned to speaking to Dumbledore.
 They must be talking about something serious, I noted, as there seemed as if they had a three metre protection zone round them.
+Anyhow hanging out with my old head and deputy head teacher would be a little strange.

 Then there were the people I was surprised to see there, Molly and Arthur Weasley, who I sort of knew due to being friends with Charlie.
 Bill Weasley, who of course I knew from Hogwarts; Mundungus Fletcher, who I had met from my brief forays into The Hogs Head, and Hagrid, Hogwarts’ Gamekeeper.
 That group of people proved to be a livelier bunch and had just broken into raucous laughter to Molly Weasley's annoyance.
 She began tapping what looked like a pair of knitting needles together and the lines on her forehead had fused together.

 Then probably the most unexpected of all, my old Potions teacher, Snape.
-I always thought he looked dodgy and had a bit of an evil streak about him, so I was surprised to find him.
+I always thought he looked dodgy and had a bit of an evil streak about him, so I was surprised to see him.
 I think the others thought the same about him, as he sat in an isolated corner and looked as if he was being tortured.

 “Ah, Remus and Nymphadora, what a pleasure it is to see you both again.
 Of course you know some of these people, so I will simply introduce you to the ones you do not,” Dumbledore said, while beaming us a smile.
 What was up with that guy?
 I swear he never seemed unhappy; if only I could have some of his optimism.